resbaz/nectar-cloud-lessons/Lessons/Lesson_VI/Lesson_VI.md

 And a Red card if you need help.

 ---

+-- *Slide* --

+## Thought experiment

+Why does the loop resume well before the dashboard shows the snapshot is complete?

+-- *Slide End* --

+A: the dashboard takes longer, as it has to write the copy of the disk to the image store.

 So snapshots look like they might be the answer to Anna's problem, but they will have a short impact on anyone who is using her site at the time they taken.